 After the market we headed for our pisco sour and ceviche making class, located with a stunning view of the ocean.

-Pisco sour is a very popular drink in Peru, and with 3 ounces of pisco ( hard alcohol) in each drink, we could quickly see why!
-The ceviche was actually quite simple to make and extremely refreshing and delicious.
+Pisco sour is a very popular drink in Peru, and with 3 ounces of pisco ( hard alcohol: 38-48%) in each drink, we could quickly see why!
+The ceviche was actually quite simple to make and extremely refreshing and tasty.

 By this point in the tour, we were very full and our next stop was lunch!
 The restaurant was located on an archaeological site, with partial profits from the restaurant supporting its restoration.